 - Make it as easy as possible for your audience to make purchases through your links.
 Amazon has 12 international storefronts around the world, which means that when you share a link to a product from one storefront, you’re sending some of your international audience to the wrong store.
 Your French viewers won’t want to purchase a product from Amazon.com if they have to pay for international shipping!

-Genius Link was created to help solve this problem, and to help our users succeed at becoming the best online marketers they can be.
-By using a Geni.us Link in your YouTube videos, you guarantee that your viewers are always sent to their local storefront, which means improved conversions, and happier customers!
-Add your Amazon or iTunes affiliate parameters once and we’ll automatically affiliate each click on your links with the correct ID, allowing you to start earning commissions from around the world.
-Some of our clients have even reported international conversions boosted by up to 200%!
+Geniuslink was created to help solve this problem, and to help our users succeed at becoming the best online marketers they can be.
+By using an intelligent geni.us link in your YouTube videos, you guarantee that your viewers are always sent to their local storefront, which means improved conversions, and happier customers!

 Ultimately, it all comes down to smarter marketing tactics.
-To succeed on YouTube in the post-“Adpocalypse”, you’ll want to start thinking of ways to produce content that you can monetize more reliably.
-Becoming an affiliate marketer is the easiest way to make that happen – so figure out your niche, produce awesome targeted content, and optimize your links with Genius Link to make your clicks as valuable as possible.
+To succeed on YouTube in the post-“Adpocalypse”, you’ll want to start thinking of ways to produce content that you can monetize more reliably, or ways to make it even easier for your audience to support you.
+So figure out your niche, produce awesome targeted content, and optimize your links to make your clicks as valuable as possible.
 You may be surprised by how easy it is to survive in this scary new “brand-friendly” wasteland if you’re smart about it!